 Take a Picture in a Slot Canyon

 You’ve seen 127 Hours, and figured a) you’d never end up in a slot canyon because you don’t plan on putting your toddler in a climbing harness and b) it’s not worth risking losing a limb.

 The truth is that slot canyons make for gorgeous photos and fun little hikes, and while you could rappel down into some crazy canyons and apply for permits to backpack through miles and miles of wilderness, you could also just explore a mile or two of some of the easier trails, take some nice photos, and hightail it out of there.
 Trust me, nothing screams “Utah vacation” like a family photo in a stunning slot canyon (okay, except maybe a family photo on envy-inducing slopes.)
-This article from Utah.com has some good slot canyon options for beginners; I got my easiest kid-in-a-slot-canyon picture in Leprechaun Canyon.
+There are plenty of slot canyon options for beginners.
+Peek-A-Boo and Spooky slot canyons in Grand Staircase-Escalante National Monument are popular, and not too technical (although they still require some scrambling).
+I got my easiest kid-in-a-slot-canyon picture in Leprechaun Canyon.

 Dig Your Own Fossils

 Utah’s plethora of fossils means you can actually just drive up to some dusty quarry and dig to your heart’s content.
 This is the kind of activity that thrills nerdy adults and kids alike, as well as anybody who likes to break rocks.
 The private quarries that allow you to do this have various types of fossils available.
 When we went fossil hunting, we headed to a quarry that was technically in Wyoming for fish fossils, but there is a U-Dig Fossils just outside of Delta, Utah.